High school football, volleyball moved to the spring

+MSHSL decides to modify all fall sports during Aug.
+4 board meeting

-The Minnesota State High School League voted Tuesday to alter sports for this fall to address concerns around COVID-19.
+The Minnesota State High School League voted Tuesday, Aug.
+4 to alter sports for the fall season to address concerns around COVID-19.

-The most significant changes will move volleyball and football to the spring while the rest of the fall sports will be significantly modified.

-A Return to Participation task force was created by the board after the July 14 meeting to look into options and make two recommendations for each sport to be voted upon during Tuesday’s meeting.

 A four-season plan will go into effect for 2020-21 which allows fall and winter schedules to go on as normal.
 Spring season will run mid-March to mid-May followed by a summer season from May through early July.